hansk0812/AlvaradoLabSegmentation/README.md

 Use Python script to separate cropped segmentation parts and use it for semantic segmentation labels `python -m ecology_semantic_segmentation.dataset.utils`

+After finding too many such cases (~150 manually fixed examples), I have FINALLY decided to write a program to solve the problem!
+`python -m ecology_semantic_segmentation.dataset.bbox_masks_problem`

 U-Net based Semantic Segmentation

 Available Backbones: